Simon Koshland: Personal life

+Koshland married Rosina Franenthal of Philadelphia; they had 8 children: Isidore, Joseph, Marcus, Henrietta, Caroline, Frances, Montefiore, Abraham, and Jesse.
+His daughter Frances married Abraham Haas, and his son Marcus had a son, Daniel E. Koshland Sr., who married Eleanor Haas, the daughter of Abraham Haas.

 He was a member of Ohabai Shalome Congregation; and later Temple Emanu-El.
 He died in 1896, and is buried at Home of Peace Cemetery in Colma, California.

-His daughter Frances married Abraham Haas.
-His son Marcus had a son, Daniel E. Koshland Sr., who married Eleanor Haas, the daughter of Abraham Haas.
+Descendants

+Some of Koshland's descendants include: